 Nonmedical information can also be obtained, such as heritage background, nonhealth related trait information, or information with indirect medical impact, such as a predisposition to obesity.

 The genome sequencing procedure and the data interpretation are performed according to the highest standards available to public consumers.
 Human genome sequencing is an innovative and state-of-the-art technology, and novel discoveries in improving data quality are constantly being made.
-Merogenomics Inc. selects service providers that can generate data of the highest quality based on the latest published supporting records.
-Merogenomics Inc. provides third party appraisal to ensure that these stringent criteria are met.
+Merogenomics selects service providers that can generate data of the highest quality based on the latest published supporting records.
+Merogenomics can provide third-party appraisal to ensure that these stringent criteria are met for a client interested in tests from service providers different from those recommended by Merogenomics.

-The third parties affiliated with Merogenomics Inc. to isolate, sequence, and interpret a subject’s genomic DNA are of established quality.
+The third parties endorsed by Merogenomics to isolate, sequence, and interpret a subject’s genomic DNA are of established quality.
 These firms have set technical competency standards and demonstrated procedural analytical validity, and collaborate with leading academic and industry research institutions.
+The service providers of DNA tests promoted by Merogenomics are all CLIA/CAP certified to the highest regulatory standards that are applied to clinical laboratories performing testing on human samples.

 Privacy of information

-Protecting the privacy of genetic information and access to informed consent are viewed as important by the general public, and are key influencing factors in public interest in direct-to-consumer genomic testing.1
+Protecting the privacy of genetic information and access to informed consent are viewed as important by the general public, and are key influencing factors in public interest in direct-to-consumer genomic testing.

-Merogenomics Inc. will take all reasonable efforts to protect the privacy of the information and samples provided by the client and the confidentiality of the data generated.
-All data and information will be encrypted, password protected, and stored in a cloud.
-All tissue samples will be stored in a safe biorepository until they can be safely discarded.
-Merogenomics Inc. will not distribute private and sensitive information to third parties without the agreement of the client.
+DNA sequencing service providers take all reasonable efforts to protect the privacy of the information and samples provided by the client and the confidentiality of the data generated.
+All data and information is encrypted, password protected, and stored in a cloud.
+All tissue samples are stored in a safe biorepository until they can be safely discarded.
+DNA testing service providers do not distribute private and sensitive information to third parties without the agreement of the client.

 Single test in a lifetime